Innei/next-suspense/readme.md

 # Next Suspense

-A suspense wrapper for NextJS to use when the route changes and data is being fetched in CSR.
+A suspense wrapper for NextJS to use when the route changes and data is being fetched with CSR.

 ## Motivation